slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Mitigation:* The build platform must have controls in place to prevent and detect abusive behavior from administrators (e.g. two-person approvals, audit logging).
-Consumers should not accept provenance from the build platform unless they trust sufficient controls are in place.

 *Example:* MyPackage is built on Awesome Builder.
 Awesome Builder allows engineers on-call to SSH into build machines to debug production issues.
 An adversary uses this access to modify a build in progress.
+Solution: Consumers do not accept provenance from the build platform unless they trust sufficient controls are in place to prevent abusing admin privileges.

 </details>